Year 6: Blog items

 This week’s learning in Year 6:

-• In Maths, we have learnt how to use the partitioning and bridging strategies for both addition and subtraction.
+• In Maths, we have learnt how to use the partitioning, bridging and copensation strategies for both addition and subtraction.
 Next week, we will learn a few more before deciding which strategies are most appropriate for different questions.

 Home Practice